Skip to content

 Use bm profiles list to see all available profiles:

-scrum Scrum-style team with pull-based kanban, status labels, conventional commits
+scrum Multi-role team with pull-based kanban, status labels, conventional commits In development

 Use bm profiles describe <name> for detailed information about roles and labels.